 Renewal Fee Waiver for Active-Duty Personnel

-Boards and bureaus under the DCA must waive renewal requirements for military personnel when they are called to active duty.
-Renewal requirements waived for military personnel called to active duty include renewal fees, continuing education requirements, and any other requirements as determined by the program.
+DCA boards and bureaus must waive renewal requirements for members of the United States Armed Forces when they are called to active duty.
+Renewal requirements waived for United States Armed Forces members called to active duty include renewal fees, continuing education requirements, and any other requirements as determined by the program.

 To qualify for a waiver, the licensee/registrant must: